Empirical Design in Reinforcement Learning: More about hyperparameter selection

 The ability to generalize well depends on the quality of the set \Etraining---just like in supervised learning---and also on the hyperparameter optimization algorithm $H$.
 For example, $H$ could be a simple grid search or $H$ could be a Bayesian optimization algorithm.
 Likely these two algorithms will identify different hyperparameters using the set \Etraining, and so will result in different generalization performance.
 A grid search algorithm estimates the performance of each hyperparameter choice by computing per-environment performance over multiple runs in each \Etraining, and then aggregating that performance into one number.
-It deploys the hyperparameter $\lambda_{\text{all}}$ with the best cross-environment performance number.
-If we had to map to the supervised learning setting, the $\lambda_{\text{all}}$ is like the deployed function $f$ above.
+It selects (``learns'') the hyperparameter $\chosenh$ with the best cross-environment performance number.

-We can use a similar idea to (external) cross-validation to estimate how well these hyperparameters $\lambda_{\text{all}}$ might generalize.
-How do we know if $\lambda_{\text{all}}$ generalizes well to other environments?
+We can use a similar idea to (external) cross-validation to estimate how well these hyperparameters $\chosenh$ might generalize.
+How do we know if $\chosenh$ generalizes well to other environments?
 We can keep a hold-out set of environments to test generalization performance.
-We split \Etraining\ into training and testing environments, and only give the training environments to $H$ to produce $h$.
-Then we can test the fully-specified algorithm, with hyperparameters $h$, in the test environments to get a sense of performance.
+We split \Etraining\ into training and testing environments, and only give the training environments to $H$ to produce $\chosenh$.
+Then we can test our fully-specified reinforcement learning algorithm---full-specified because it uses hyperparameters $\chosenh$---in the test environments to get a sense of performance.

 This is where the ideas behind cross-validation help.
-Just using training-testing splits is ``data'' inefficient: we ``learn'' $\lambda_{\text{all}}$ on an even smaller training set, potentially resulting in a $\lambda_{\text{all}}$ that has worse generalization performance.
-Instead, we can estimate how well $\lambda_{\text{all}}$ might do, by looking at generalization performance of all the hyperparameters trained on subsets of the environments.
+Just using training-testing splits is ``data'' inefficient: we ``learn'' $\chosenh$ on an even smaller training set, potentially resulting in a $\chosenh$ that has worse generalization performance.
+Instead, we can estimate how well $\chosenh$ might do, by looking at generalization performance of all the hyperparameters trained on subsets of the environments.

-More specifically, imagine we have $n$ environments.
-We run $H$ on all $n$ to get $\lambda_{\text{all}}$.
-Now we use cross-validation to evaluate $\lambda_{\text{all}}$.
-We find the $\lambda_1$ that is the best hyperparameter across all the environments except environment 1 in \Etraining, and so on.
-The generalization performance of $\lambda_1$ is estimated using performance on environment 1, to get $p_1$.
-Then an estimate of generalization performance for $\lambda_{\text{all}}$ is $\frac{1}{k} \sum_{i=1}^k p_i$.
-This does not actually change what hyperparameters are deployed: we are still deploying $\lambda_{\text{all}}$.
-It just lets us get an estimate of the quality of these before deployment.